 WSJ: InXpress franchisee review – Cathy Battreall of Jacksonville, Florida

-Entrepreneur finds her sweet spot as 2015’s top InXpress Franchisee
+Entrepreneur finds her sweet spot as top InXpress Franchisee in 2017

 Cathy Battreall was no stranger to the entrepreneurial life, but she never really pictured herself as being part of a franchise system.
 When she first heard about InXpress, she thought it sounded almost too good to be true.
 She studied the numbers.
 Overhead expenses were low.
 The market — small and medium-sized businesses in need of international shipping — was severely underserved.
 She soon realized the potential the franchise system offered and set out to make it work for her.

 The former pharmacist and mother of two — her sons are aged 18 and 20 — was the No. 1 InXpress franchise salesperson in 2015, despite being based in Jacksonville, Florida, which has no major shipping hub or first-tier international airport.
 Cathy treated herself to a Maserati for all her hard work.

 How did you learn about InXpress?
 It was around 2010, and I was in another business — the tree farm industry — and a guy we were renting property from owned an InXpress.
 Because I didn’t ship internationally, it didn’t make sense to me that there were that many people who did.
 I was out in Salt Lake City when they had a Discovery Day, and after hearing the numbers I thought, “Clearly, people are doing a lot of international shipping!”
 There were several webinars, and just seeing the numbers and looking at what could be possible, I was interested.
 There’s no brick and mortar, no overhead, and it looked to me like it could be profitable quickly.